Expert Employment Law for Employers Solicitors in Dublin, Kildare, Wicklow, Offaly & Nationwide

-Employment law is one of the most complicated areas of the law –the law specific, and complex – and should only be handled by specialist employment lawyers.
+Employment law is one of the most complicated areas of the law –the law specific, and complex – and should only be handled by specialist employment solicitors.

 Employment law issues can become costly, time-consuming and stressful if you do not handle them quickly.
 With our help, you can develop the right policies to ensure legal compliance, or proactively resolve problems before they grow.

-Acknowledged as leading practitioners in this complex field, our employment lawyers understand the imperative to help keep careers on track at the same time as seeking to ensure that justice is done.
+Acknowledged as leading practitioners in this complex field, our employment solicitors led by Partner David O’Riordan understand the imperative to help keep careers on track at the same time as seeking to ensure that justice is done.
 With this in mind, we are here to offer prompt, authoritative legal advice and representation anywhere in Ireland.
 When you call SOR Solicitors LLP, you will always be sure that your case will be dealt with expertly and efficiently.

 Client Reviews